Jet004/appoint-me-backend/README.md

     - The current cascade delete is not compatible with a multi business version of this app
 - Add appointment status: upcoming, completed, cancelled
 - Add attendance record to appointment: no show, attended
+- Add payments to appointments?
+Or as separate collection?
+Track payments and account balances etc.
+- appointment must be within business operating hours
+- Add failure tests for appointment routes

 ## Necessary changes to ERD